 Those of us who like to save a breath or two simply call it a 21-526.
 Knowing the form name ahead of time will make it easier to communicate with people at the VA or a law firm.
 We love what we do, and sometimes we forget that there are people out there who don’t find forms fascinating.

-2) If you’re going to make the effort to learn the lingo, take some time to gather all of the forms you need.
 At times, the 21-526 gets a bit personal, and there is a good chance you won’t know all of the information they are asking ahead of time.
 So, get the following items first:

-3)Have a good understanding of your claims.
 After you fill out your name, address, phone number, and a bunch of other standard pieces of information on the form, there will be a place for you to list your claims.
 In other words, box 11 is where you submit the disabilities in which you want to be connected for through the VA.

 This is one of those times you don’t want to be vague or assume the VA knows what you mean.
 Be specific.
 Don’t list your knee as a condition, list your specific knee.
 (Example: Right Knee Condition) Here is something I learned from completing these forms.